Tflowers-0129/uestc-mmea-cl/README.md

 Assume that you have activated your virtual environment the code run needed, and with the dataset UESTC-MMEA-CL in path that  'data/....'.
 In the train process, we use 2GPUs.

-Before training, modify the specific parameters you want to train in the train.sh file, of course, you also can  for example:
+Before training, modify the specific parameters you want to train in the train.sh file, for example:
 ```
 python main.py mydataset RGB Flow STFT STFT_2 --config ./exps/myewc.json --train_list mydataset_train.txt --val_list mydataset_test.txt --mpu_path '/home/amax/Downloads/whx/temporal-binding-network/dataset/gyro/' --arch BNInception --num_segments 8 --dropout 0.5 --epochs 20 -b 8 --lr 0.001 --lr_steps 10 20 --gd 20 --partialbn -j 8